Karran Faucets Review & Rating Updated: March 21, 2024

 These chains are what give the coating its durability, reducing the risk of scratches, chipping, abrasions, corrosion, fading, and other wear issues.

-The first thing we noticed about the Karran warranty is that it applies only to those faucets "manufactured and sold by Karran USA."
+The first is that the warranty applies only to those faucets "manufactured and sold by Karran USA."
 As Karran does not manufacture its faucets, we wonder if any products exist to which the warranty actually applies.

-The warranty does not conform to the Magnuson-Moss Warranty Act (15 U.S.C. §2308), the federal law that dictates the minimum content of and sets the rules for consumer product warranties in the United States.
+Its major problem is that the warranty still does not fully conform to the requirements of the Magnuson-Moss Warranty Act ( 15 U.S.C. §2308), the federal law that dictates the minimum content of and sets the rules for consumer product warranties in the United States.

 State-Law Implied Warranties

-One example is its attempt to deny the buyer the protection of state-law statutory warranties of merchantability and fitness for a particular purpose using the following language, (in all caps so it cannot be overlooked):
+One example is its attempt to deny the buyer the protection of state-law statutory warranties of merchantability and fitness for a particular purpose with this disclaimer (in all caps so it cannot be overlooked):

 "THIS LIMITED WARRANTY IS IN LIEU OF ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE AND MERCHANTABILITY."